-This Negril travel guide is your key to discovering Negril’s stunning beaches, breathtaking sunsets, lively nightlife, and authentic Jamaican cuisine.
+This Negril travel guide is your gateway to discovering Negril’s beautiful beaches, breathtaking sunsets, fun activities, and mouthwatering Jamaican cuisine.

-Here, you’ll find all the information you need to ensure your trip to Negril is smooth, safe, and unforgettable.
+This guide provides all the essential information you need to make your trip to Negril smooth, safe, and unforgettable.

 • ✈️ Airports: To get to Negril, the best airport to fly into is Sangster International Airport (code: MBJ), located in Montego Bay.
 It is the closest major airport to Negril.
 From there, you will need to travel by car or shuttle to reach Negril.